uwecerron/psyoptions-docs/docs/intro.md

 ### Exercising an option

-Holding an option token pre expiration gives the user the ability to exercise by swapping quote asset for underlying asset.
+Holding an option token pre expiration gives the user the ability to exercise by swapping the quote asset for the underlying asset.
-Whether the option is in the money or out of the money, its completely up to the token holder whether or not to exercise.
+Whether the option is in the money or out of the money, it's completely up to the token holder whether or not to exercise.
 When exercising, the exerciser locks [strike price * underlying asset size] worth of quote asset, burns the option token, and receives the underlying asset.